Harishchandra Shaibya

 Harishchandra Shaibya is a Bengali religious drama film directed by Ardhendu Chatterjee based on Hindu mythological story of legendary King Harishchandra.
 This film was released on 30 August 1985 under the banner of B. B. M. Group Of Production.

 Plot

-This film tells the life of King Harishchandra who gave away his kingdom, sold his family and agreed to be a slave to fulfill the promise and truthfulness.
+This film tells the story of the life of King Harishchandra who gave away his kingdom, sold his family and agreed to be a slave to fulfill the promise and truthfulness.